Lynnesbian/OldFediBooks/MANUAL.md

 For more information on the permissions requested by FediBooks, click [here](#permissions).

+#### Choose Bot Type
+This page is where you set the type of your bot.
+At the time of writing, there are three options:
+- Markov bot: This is the type most ebooks bots are.
+They download your posts and use them to "learn" from and generate posts using similar methods to predictive text on your phone keyboard.
+- Command output: FediBooks will run a command and post the output.
+- Blank (Advanced): The bot will do nothing by default, leaving you to set things up manually later.

 #### Select Sources
-You must now provide at least one source for your bot to learn from.
+If you chose the Markov bot type, you must now provide at least one source for your bot to learn from.
 This can be a fediverse account (an account on Mastodon, Pleroma, Misskey...) or a text file on your computer.
 You can add as many sources as you like.

 #### Configure your Bot
 There are various options to choose from here.
 You can leave the defaults if you'd like.